Blog

 Most needles are painful, but Neulasta is especially known for causing some pain in the injection site, even for a while after the injection is complete.
 This is also often accompanied by mild bruising, swelling, or redness at the injection site.

-Injection site pain can be controlled using over-the-counter painkillers such as Tylenol or Motrin, but usually, they resolve on their own within a few days.
+Injection site pain can be controlled using over-the-counter painkillers such as Tylenol or Motrin, but usually, it resolves on its own within a few days.
 Consult your doctor or pharmacist prior to starting any new over-the-counter therapies.

 Bone and Muscle Aches